Job-Hunt Agent

 A morning of scrolling job boards becomes a handful of roles actually worth applying to, each with a resume and cover letter already drafted for it.

-One real run: 27 roles evaluated in depth, the top ten all scored 4.6 or higher against my CV, and four hit 4.8.
+One real run: 253 listings swept, 21 evaluated in depth against my CV.
+The top five all scored 4.3 or higher and the best hit 4.5.
 Every verdict came with a written report.

 Hard filters beat clever scoring.
 Skip is a verdict too.